Estimated reading time: 5 minutes

 6. Start a blog.

-Blogging is a great digital marketing tactic.
+Blogging is a great thing to include in your small business internet marketing strategy.
 As a small business owner, a blog gives you an opportunity to show your personality and highlight topics that wouldn’t necessarily fit into an email or print campaign.
 (Plus, a blog gives you a lot of opportunity to use those SEO keywords!)

-To create a blog, design a page on your website that reflects your brand standards and start posting!
-Set a publishing schedule so your readers can expect and anticipate new posts – consider creating recurring columns to keep you on schedule.
-Maybe you can share a before-and-after home makeover experience every Tuesday, or you can feature a different decor brand you carry in your design shop every Saturday.
-A successful blog is about quality, not quantity, so don’t feel pressured to post every day – focus on posting consistently, even if it’s just once a week.
+To create a blog, design a page on your website that reflects your brand standards, and start posting!
+Set a publishing schedule so your readers can expect and anticipate new posts — consider creating recurring columns to keep you on schedule.
+Maybe every Tuesday you share a before-and-after home makeover experience, or every Saturday you feature a different decor brand you carry in your design shop.
+A successful blog is about quality, not quantity, so don’t feel pressured to post every day — focus on posting consistently, even if it’s just once a week.

 7. Try online advertising.

 If you have the money to spend on paid advertising, it can be a worthwhile investment.
-Online ads are designed to generate more clicks and traffic, which will significantly boost your visibility and, ultimately, your sales.
-There are so many platforms you can use to place ads to your audience – Google, Facebook, Instagram, Twitter and LinkedIn all offer paid ad placement.
-Paid online advertising can also be in the form of a podcast sponsorship or an influencer collaboration.
+Online ads are designed to generate more clicks and traffic, which will significantly boost your visibility, and ultimately, your sales.
+There are so many platforms you can use to place your ads in front of your audience — Google, Facebook, Instagram, Twitter, TikTok and LinkedIn all offer paid ad placement.
+Paid online advertising can also be in the form of a podcast sponsorship, or an influencer collaboration.